-Makeup is so versatile, you’re bound to wonder what you can mix and match.
+Makeup is so versatile, that you’re bound to wonder what you can mix and match.
 We all know that you can use blush as eyeshadow, but what about using eyeshadow as blush?
 Will it look right on your cheeks?
 In most cases, you’re fine to use your eyeshadow to add a pop of color to your cheeks.
 There are a few things that you need to keep in mind.

 I do participate in affiliate programs, including Amazon Affiliates, and may earn a small commission if products are purchased through links on the site.